The Macro Alibi: Subjective Risk Attribution in Analyst Scenarios

 Abstract

-Sell-side analysts over-attribute stocks’ downside scenarios to macroeconomic forces.
-We document this Macro Bear Bias in scenario-based valuation reports: conditional on the same market state, bear-case narratives emphasize aggregate macro risk far more than base- or bull-case narratives, even though realized CAPM $R^2$ is similar across realized bear, base, and bull outcomes.
+Sell-side analysts over-attribute a stock’s downside risk to macroeconomic forces, near-unconditionally.
+We document this Macro Bear Bias in scenario-based valuation reports: bear-case narratives overemphasize aggregate macro risk relative to base- or bull-case narratives, even though realized CAPM $R^2$ is similar across bear, base, and bull outcomes conditional on the same market state.
 The bear–base macro-attention gap predicts systematic pessimism in subsequent base-case forecasts, and portfolios formed on a nonlinear bias-adjusted signal earn monthly CAPM alphas of up to 1.9%.
 Mechanism tests favor a cognitive availability-heuristic explanation—analysts anchor downside narratives on salient macro-crisis templates—over a strategic career-concerns explanation.
 Narrative templates analysts use to rationalize risk can distort analysts’ numerical forecasts and asset prices.

 Presentation

-Bayes Junior Asset Management and Asset Pricing Workshop
+Bayes Junior Asset Management and Asset Pricing Workshop, The Oxford-Man Institute (OMI) Machine Learning in Quantitative Finance Conference 2026

 Related